jaredhendrickson13/pfsense-api/docs/SWAGGER_AND_OPENAPI.md

 Indicates whether the Model class associated with the endpoint utilizes a cache to populate data.
 This attribute will display the name of the [Cache class used](https://pfrest.org/php-docs/namespaces/restapi-caches.html) by the Model class.
-If a cache is utilized, data returned by the endpoint is fetch periodically in the background on a schedule.
+If a cache is utilized, data returned by the endpoint is fetched periodically in the background on a schedule.
 This means the data returned by the endpoint may not always be up-to-date.

 ## OpenAPI Schema